omise/omise-woocommerce/readme.txt

 == Description ==

-Omise is a WordPress plugin designed specifically for WooCommerce.
+Omise Payments is a WordPress plugin designed specifically for WooCommerce.
 The plugin adds support for Omise Payment Gateway's payment methods to WooCommerce.

 == Installation ==